GenericMappingTools/gmt-for-geodesy/6_geodesy/README.md

 Pick an event at the UNAVCO geophysical event response page https://www.unavco.org/projects/project-support/geophysical-event-response/geophysical-event-response.html and plot the GNSS vectors on top of earth relief.
 Search "GAGE GPS/GNSS Displacement Estimates" to locate the correct file.

 Some more options to experiment here, try impose the shading from topography to the deformation field.
 Use `gmt makecpt` to produce a colortable (e.g. -30 to 30), use `gmt grdmath` to create the amplitude of deformation, use `gmt grdsample` to sampled your DEM to the size of your deformation grid, run `gmt grdgradient` to produce shading that matches the deformation grid, use the ***-I*** option in `gmt grdimage` to call the gradient grid for shading.
+You could also use the ***-l*** option in `gmt grdvector` to create an automatic label for the vector field.
 Some useful commands are
 ```
 gmt makecpt -Cjet -T-30/30/5 -Z -D > d.cpt
 gmt grdmath dE.grd dE.grd MUL dN.grd dN.grd MUL ADD SQRT = d.grd